strogo/djpcms/README.rst

 javascript decorators.
 The `djp` part of the name stands for `dynamic javascript-python` or `django-javascript-python` or whatever you like.

-This is a tool to ease the development of Django and jQuery powered sites without getting too much in the way.
+This is a tool to ease the development of Django and jQuery powered sites.

 --------------